xuek9900/vuepress-plugin-right-anchor/README.md

   Which level of title will be used in the right anchor display.
   The pointing meaning of the value is the same as [themeconfig.sidebardepth](https://vuepress.vuejs.org/zh/theme/default-theme-config.html#%E4%BE%A7%E8%BE%B9%E6%A0%8F).

-  - Type: number
+  - Type: null | number
-  - Default: 1
+  - Default: null

 ### ignore